rhildred/rhildred.github.io.20170718/articles/phplite/PHPLite.md

 |-|-|
 |Loaded Configuration File|	/usr/local/php5/lib/php.ini|

+In OSX, a php.ini file is provided for you.
+All of the dependencies that we require are built in.

 In windows, you won't have a php.ini file yet.
 Using brackets you can load the file `php.ini-development`.
 Do a file/Save as and save the file as php.ini.
 The file has all of the lines that you need but 2.
 You just delete the `; ` in front of something to enable it:

 ```